hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_overview_tutorial.rst

 {% if language == 'Python' %}

-This tutorial also describes how a client can use the {{ language }} SDK to create transactions and submit them as :term:`Sawtooth batches<Batch>`.
+This tutorial also describes how a client can use the {{ language }} SDK to create transactions and submit them as :term:`Sawtooth batches<batch>`.

 {% elif language == 'JavaScript' %}

-This tutorial also describes how a client can use the {{ language }} SDK to create transactions and submit them as :term:`Sawtooth batches<Batch>`.
+This tutorial also describes how a client can use the {{ language }} SDK to create transactions and submit them as :term:`Sawtooth batches<batch>`.

 {% endif %}